Second fire breaks out in Baghdad airport, prompting probe | Law-Order

 - Iraq

-A fire broke out in Baghdad's international airport Thursday for the second time in 48 hours, prompting Iraqi authorities to open an investigation.
+A fire broke out in Baghdad's international airport Thursday for a second time in 48 hours, prompting Iraqi authorities to open an investigation.

+Prime Minister Mohammed Shia al-Sudani dismissed the head of the Iraqi Civil Aviation Authority over the incidents, according to a statement from his office.

 Thursday's fire was the second to break out in the span of a week at the airport.
 On Tuesday, a fire broke out in its departure hall that temporarily suspended flights.